erica-210/password-generator/README.md

 ## Description

-Challenge 3: To implente use of JavaScript to create a random password generator.
+Challenge 3: To implement use of JavaScript to create a random password generator.

 ## Installation